-Section 7 details the ways in which the GSA will monitor for the SGMA sustainability indicators, the GSA's monitoring objectives, data management, and established monitoring networks for water levels, storage, and quality; land subsidence; and interconnected surface water.
+Section 7 details the ways in which the GSA will monitor for the SGMA sustainability indicators, the GSA's monitoring objectives, data management, and established monitoring networks.

-Monitoring networks are described for each of the five applicable sustainability indicators, and data gaps are identified for every monitoring network.
-The approach for establishing the monitoring network for the Basin is to leverage existing monitoring programs and incorporate additional monitoring locations that have been made available by cooperating entities.
+The approach for establishing the monitoring network is to leverage existing monitoring programs and incorporate additional locations that have been made available by cooperating entities.

-The groundwater level (and storage) monitoring network consists of 26 wells (12 developed in the Alluvial Aquifer; 14 developed in the Paso Robles Formation Aquifer).
+The groundwater level (and storage) monitoring network consists of 26 wells (12 completed in the Alluvial Aquifer; 14 completed in the Paso Robles Formation Aquifer).
 There are two data gap areas identified in the Paso Robles Formation Aquifer and one data gap area identified in the Alluvial Aquifer.
 The GSP identifies potential monitoring well locations that may be added to the network in the future to fill these gaps.

-The groundwater quality monitoring network includes 54 municipal wells, 73 Irrigated Lands Regulatory Program (IRLP) wells, and 55 monitoring wells associated with open/ active State Water Board Geotracker contamination sites within the GSP area that have been regularly sampled since at least 2015 for groundwater quality.
+The groundwater quality monitoring network includes 54 municipal wells, 73 Irrigated Lands Regulatory Program (IRLP) wells, and 55 monitoring wells associated with open/active State Water Board Geotracker contamination sites within the GSP area.

 Land subsidence is monitored using interferometric synthetic-aperture radar (InSAR) data provided by DWR.
 The groundwater level monitoring network contains all of the non-confidential wells used to evaluate interconnected surface water.

-The Basin is isolated from the Pacific Ocean and is not threatened by seawater intrusion; therefore, the GSP does not provide monitoring for the seawater intrusion sustainability indicator.
+The Basin is isolated from the Pacific Ocean; therefore, the GSP does not provide monitoring for the seawater intrusion sustainability indicator.

-SGMA-related data for the Atascadero Basin will be incorporated into the county-wide data management system (DMS) currently under development for San Luis Obispo County as part of another project lead by the County.
+SGMA-related data for the Atascadero Basin will be incorporated into the county-wide DMS currently under development for San Luis Obispo County as part of another project.
 The Atascadero Basin GSA and entities that collect and report data within the Basin will have access and authorization to enter their data into the County DMS.